 An analysis of the jobs held by the full-time equivalent local workers in City of Brimbank in 2018/19 shows the three largest industries were:

 - Manufacturing (12,264 full-time equivalent local workers or 16.4%)

 - Transport, Postal and Warehousing (10,484 full-time equivalent local workers or 14.0%)

 - Construction (10,409 full-time equivalent local workers or 13.9%)

 In combination these three industries accounted for 33,157 people in total or 44.2% of local workers.

 In comparison, Victoria employed 9.1% in Manufacturing; 5.8% in Transport, Postal and Warehousing; and 10.6% in Construction.

 The major differences between the jobs held by the full-time equivalent local workers of the City of Brimbank and Victoria were:

-- Professional, Scientific and Technical Services (+701 full-time equivalent local workers)
+- Public Administration and Safety (+1,298 full-time equivalent local workers)